holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/03_git_basics/lesson_plan.md

 be git experts coming out of this.
 Instead, I would like them to know why git is important and to understand in general how git is a chain of diffs.
 With that foundation, we can emphasize certain aspects of git in future lessons as they are needed.
-In summary, as long as they understand the "graph" concept and the `git log` concept, then I'm happy.
+In summary, as long as they understand the to think of `git ` as a "graph" of changes and what `git log` shows, then that's enough

 ### Setup